HidekiKawahara/RAPHSODEE/README.md

 A new series of acoustic attributes analysis.
 This is an extension of safeguarding sounds and CAPRICEP.
 This also has a fast but ecologically inefficient real-time reverberation application.

 ## New important implementation
+I uploaded a MATLAB m-function to make any signal into a safeguarded signal.
+Thanks to the giant-FFT SRC, you can make the signal sampling frequency as you like.
+Please use the interactive and real-time acoustic condition checker tool for testing the generated safeguarded signals.
+The name of the function is:

+signalSafeguardwithGiantFFTSRC

+Have fun!

 Please check samplingRateConvByDFTwin.m function in src.
 It is an independent implementation of the following algorithm.
 % Välimäki, V., & Bilbao, S. (2023).
 Giant FFTs for Sample-Rate Conversion.
 % Journal of the Audio Engineering Society, 71(3), 88–99.